PerraiD/Arbuste/README.md

 What is it?
 ===========

-Arbuste is toy langage where all instructions are binary operators.
+Arbuste is toy language where all instructions are binary operators.
 A program is thus a binary tree.

 The compiler is written in Ocaml with ocamllex and ocamlyacc.